dvlab-research/ControlNeXt/ControlNeXt-SDXL/README.md

 # Examples

+The demo examples are generated using the ControlNeXt trained on

+- (i) our vidit_depth dataset with utilizing [Stable Diffusion XL 1.0 Base](stabilityai/stable-diffusion-xl-base-1.0) as the base model.
-The demo examples are generated using the ControlNeXt trained on vidit_depth dataset with utilizing [DreamShaperXL](https://huggingface.co/Lykon/dreamshaper-xl-1-0) as the base model.
-Our method demonstrates excellent compatibility and can be applied to most other models based on sd1.5 architecture and LoRA.
+- (ii) our anime_canny dataset with utilizing [Neta XL V2](https://civitai.com/models/410737/neta-art-xl) as the base model.

+Our method demonstrates excellent compatibility and can be applied to most other models based on SDXL1.0 architecture and LoRA.
 And you can retrain your own model for better performance.

 ## BaseModel